-Last week I shared my tips on how to sort through your excess clutter.
-Sometimes it’s hard to make a decision on whether you should donate, sell or throw away an item.
+When you’re sorting through your excess clutter, sometimes it’s hard to make a decision on whether you should donate, sell or throw away an item.

-In this case I am saying we, as my dad, brothers and I sorted through everything of mums together, we often came across something that reminded us of our childhood, which was a great time to reminisce Also by doing it together meant that we could have the one-touch rule in place and we weren’t throwing, donating or selling something that one of us perhaps wanted to hold onto.
+As my dad, brothers and I sorted through everything of mum’s together, we often came across something that reminded us of our childhood, which was a great time to reminisce.
+Also by doing it together meant that we could have the one-touch rule in place and we weren’t throwing, donating or selling something that one of us perhaps wanted to hold onto.

-There are different ways in which you can sell your items, via ebay, gumtree or through a garage sale (I will share my garage sale tips in the next few days).
+There are different ways you can sell your items, including Facebook Marketplace, eBay, Gumtree or through a garage sale.
 The key to working out whether to sell or donate ultimately comes up to how much time you have to sell them and is it worth that time?